How do you fix water hammer?

 My toilet lacks power when flushing

 Check if there are any blockages.
 Clean the rim feed and jet holes.
 This can break down limescales and restore the flush to full strength.
 Check if there's a decreased water level.
-If your water level is less than 2.5cm below the overflow pipe, this may be causing the problem.
+If your water level is not filled to the marked water line or is more than 2.5cm below the overflow pipe, this may be causing the problem.

 What is a concealed cistern?

 A concealed cistern is a cistern hidden behind the wall of your bathroom, which enables the toilet pan to sit flush against the wall.
 The concealed cistern comes in two main forms: the fully concealed cistern based within a partition wall, and a furniture-based version in which the toilet cistern is hidden in a furniture or storage unit.